 The status of all students admitted to fall 2019 semester is “Conditionally Classified”.
 Each student is required to pass the Python Programming Test (waiver exam) in the first week of spring 2020 or the DATA 200 class in fall 2019.
-The test will be conducted between August 19 and August 26, 2019.
-The exact scope, format, date, time and location of this test will be posted on this website one month before the test.
-DATA 200 (Computational Programming for Data Analytics) is a remedial class in addition to the 10 required classes of the MSDA degree.
-The status for a student who passed the Python Programming Test or the DATA 200 class will be changed from “Conditionally Classified” to “Classified”.
+The status of a student who has passed the Python Programming Test or the DATA 200 class will be changed from “Conditionally Classified” to “Classified”.

 SJSU professors and industry experts teach the MSDA courses.
 Professors are recruited from current instructor pools from five of SJSU’s colleges: the College of Business, the College of Engineering, the College of Professional and Global Education, the College of Health and Human Sciences, and the College of Science.

 The current 44 MSDA students have earned their B.S., M.S., and Ph.D. degrees in business, engineering as well as computer, natural, health, social and human sciences from Brown, Columbia, Cornell, Illinois Urbana-Champaign, Iowa State, Michigan State, Oregon, Penn State, Stanford, Virginia Tech, Washington, California State University (East Bay, San Bernardino, San Jose), University of California (Davis, Los Angeles, Riverside, San Diego, Santa Babara), Indian Institute of Technology, National Taiwan University, State University of Campinas (Brazil), Zhejiang University (China), University of British Columbia, as well as other U.S. and international universities.